 Decoding the secrets of Casa Mollino

-The legacy of the brilliant architect and designer Carlo Mollino includes a mysterious, shrine-like apartment in Turin, which is now open to the public.
+The legacy of the brilliant architect and designer Carlo Mollino includes a mysterious, shrine-like apartment in Turin.
 Lee Marshall meets the father and son who have spent years trying to understand this ‘modern-day Egyptian Book of the Dead’

 In the first floor of a late-19th-century villa in Turin, behind an unassuming wooden door, lies an enigma.
 It’s a large apartment that belonged to a man who spent eight years furnishing and decorating it, but never, as far as we know, spent a single night there.
 A man who kept its existence a secret even from close friends — such as the artist Carol Rama, who lived right across the street.

 Today, this riverside apartment on Via Napione has become a museum, in some ways a shrine, described by curator Fulvio Ferrari as a modern-day Egyptian Book of the Dead.
 Written not in ink but in ‘tiles, rugs, mirrors and second-hand objects’, it was designed, he believes, to prepare its maker’s soul for the hereafter, and to act as a letter of introduction to its tutelary spirits.

 Yet Casa Mollino is delightful.
 Neither pretentious nor lugubrious, it appears at first sight to be the bachelor pad of a wealthy aesthete with impeccable if eclectic taste.
 Which, in a way, it was.
 But although its owner and creator, Carlo Mollino, was an independently wealthy lover of beautiful things who never married, he was also one of Italy’s most influential 20th-century architects and furniture designers.